-From Hotspots to Hidden Gems: The Ultimate Weekend Itinerary for Troy
+From Hotspots to Hidden Gems: The Ultimate Weekend Itinerary for Troy, NY

 Steeped in history, culture, and great restaurants, and filled with residents who proudly embody the phrase "Enjoy Troy," the Collar City is an ideal place to spend a weekend full of fun and adventure.
 Experience some of the best sights, sounds, and tastes Troy has to offer with this 48-hour itinerary.

-Food-wise, you can expect classic pub fare ranging from a variety of burgers like the Brewmaster Burger and the Trojan Burger, to classic sandwiches and wraps like the Rueben and the Buffalo Chicken Wrap.
-Whether you're dining inside or out, you're sure to ease into your Troy weekend getaway with carefully crafted beer and delicious food.
+Food-wise, you can expect classic pub fare ranging from a variety of burgers like the Brewmaster Burger and the Trojan Burger to classic sandwiches, wraps, tacos, and more.

 Join Thousands of Visitors at Troy Night Out